-Saumur developed at the foot of the majestic Chateau de Saumur, the castle of the Dukes of Anjou.
+Saumur developed at the foot of the Chateau de Saumur, the castle of the Dukes of Anjou.

-The Place Saint-Pierre is framed with beautiful half-timbered houses that frame the 12th century Eglise St-Pierre.
+Beautiful half-timbered houses frame the 12th century Eglise St-Pierre and its square.

 The facade, struck by a lightning during the 17th century, was rebuilt in the lavish Jesuit or Counter-Reformation style.

 It also contains superb 15th century sculpted stalls and 16th century tapestries depicting the legend of St. Florent and the life of St. Pierre.